lawrenceyoux/FL_cloud_deployment_demo/README.md

 ### Use Case

-**Problem**: Three hospitals want to collaboratively train a stroke-risk classifier but cannot share patient records due to privacy regulations.
+**Problem**: In real healthcare, hospitals cannot share patient data due to HIPAA/GDPR regulations.
+Federated Learning solves this - each hospital trains on its own data, sends only weight updates to a central aggregator, and the global model improves without any raw data ever moving.
+This project operationalises that concept on real cloud infrastructure, showing it can be done reliably, repeatably, and observably.

 **Solution**:
 1. Each hospital trains a local copy of the model on its own data